 The response to the main questionnaire, delivered to every household in the parish, was 54.4% – a very high response for this type of survey.
 The questionnaire solicited the views of all residents of the parish, and included a special section for the views of young people.
 A separate questionnaire, aimed at businesses, was distributed along with the main questionnaire.
 Individuals living outside the parish boundary but who would be in scope to use parish facilities were also asked for their views.

-The results of these questionnaires and comments provided at the public meetings were analysed by the Steering Group, and the fidings are detailed in the following pages.
-The aim of this Parish Plan is to show how, by involving local people, neighbourhood government can work better by reflcting the ideas of the people of the parish, and feeding these views into the County strategies to provide a local inflence.
+The results of these questionnaires and comments provided at the public meetings were analysed by the Steering Group, and the fidings are detailed in the Parish Plan.
+The aim of this early Parish Plan was to show how, by involving local people, neighbourhood government can work better by reflcting the ideas of the existing people of the parish, and feeding these views into the bigger County strategies to provide a local influence.